-We’ll dive into the differences between the two in a minute but, before we do, we should review what HDR offers and why, exactly, it has two different formats.
+We’ll dive into the differences between the two shortly but, before we do, we should review what HDR offers and why, exactly, it has these different formats.

 What is HDR?

-We’ve written extensively about HDR elsewhere, so we won’t spend too much time on it here.
-But a short synopsis of HDR is that it’s an image technology that enables TVs to have brighter, more vivid colors and better contrast over standard range content.
+HDR is an image technology that enables TVs to display brighter, more vivid colors and better contrast over standard range content.

-While 4K promises more pixels on the screen, HDR is promising better, richer pixels.
+While 4K delivers more on-screen pixels, HDR delivers richer pixels.
 HDR TVs are capable of displaying millions more colors than SDR televisions, and the contrast between the darkest part of the image and the brightest part can be expanded even further.

 HDR10 vs Dolby Vision: performance quality

-Dolby Vision, on the other hand, supports up to 10,000 nits peak brightness, with a current 4,000 nit peak brightness target, 12-bit color depth and capable of displaying everything in the Rec.
+Dolby Vision, on the other hand, supports up to 10,000 nits peak brightness, with a current 4,000 nit peak brightness target, 12-bit color depth and is also capable of displaying everything in the Rec.
 2020 color space.

-What these numbers mean, in essence, is that Dolby Vision wants to be a brighter, more colorful version of HDR, offering millions of more colors on-screen than HDR10 can.
+Again, Dolby Vision is simply a brighter, more colorful version of HDR; one that offers millions of more colors on-screen than HDR10 is capable of.

 What TVs have HDR10/Dolby Vision?